 - Remember the 5 W’s (and the H)

 Just like a journalist’s news story, your communications should answer all the questions relevant to your audience: Who?
 What?
 When?
 Where?
 Why? and How?
 For example, who is this memo relevant to, what should they know, when and where will it apply, why is it important, and how should they use this information?
 Use the 5W+H formula to try to anticipate any questions your readers might ask, too.

 - Call to action.

-The content of documents that are simply informative are rarely retained very well.
+The content of documents that are simply informative is rarely retained very well.
 Most business communication is meant to achieve some purpose, so make sure they include a call to action – something that the reader is expected to do.
 Even better, something the reader should do right now.
 Don’t leave it to your readers to decide what to do with whatever information you’ve provided – most won’t even bother, and enough of the ones who do will get it wrong that you’ll have a mess on your hands before too long.

 - Don’t give too many choices.

 Ideally, don’t give any.
 If you’re looking to set a time for a meeting, give a single time and ask them to confirm or present a different time.
 At most, give two options and ask them to pick one.
-Too many choices often leads to decision paralysis, which generally isn’t the desired effect.
+Too many choices often lead to decision paralysis, which generally isn’t the desired effect.

 - What’s in it for your readers?

 A cornerstone of effective writing is describing benefits, not features.
 Why should a reader care?
 For example, nobody cares that Windows 7 can run in 64-bit mode – what they care about is that it can handle more memory and thus run faster than the 32-bit operating system.
 64-bits is a feature; letting me get my work done more quickly is the benefit.
-Benefits engage readers, since they’re naturally most concerned with finding out how they can make their lives easier or better.
+Benefits engage readers since they’re naturally most concerned with finding out how they can make their lives easier or better.